sararosecran/NIRCam-mosaic-images/README.md

 Initial_tests.pdf
 Here is a technical description of initial tests used to understand if/how IMCOM is useful for our purposes.

-IMCOM TESTS
+IMCOM_TESTS
-Folder contains updated description of IMCOM tests.
+Directory contains updated description of IMCOM tests.

+Simulated_Images_Tests
+Contains tests used on images created by Christopher.